ShaindalDev/airbnb-exam-2/README.md

 - `npm start`: Starts the development server.
 - `npm build`: Builds the production-ready optimized bundle.
-- `npm test`: Runs the test scripts.
+- `npm test`: Runs the test scripts. *Not written any tests yet
 - `npm run eject`: Ejects the app from the create-react-app configuration.